Howard Chabner sends a message to City Hall:

 Finally, it is essential that MTA notify the entire surrounding neighborhoods, not only residents along Fell and Oak, if in the future it contemplates any changes on these streets, including the bike lane project analyzed in the Final Memo, and do so in a timely, meaningful and effective manner.

 Thank you for considering this email.

-Labels: Anti-Car, Cycling and Safety, District 5, Howard Chabner, Masonic Avenue, Mayor Lee, Neighborhoods, Panhandle, Parking, Traffic in SF
+Labels: Anti-Car, Cycling and Safety, District 5, Howard Chabner, Masonic Avenue, Mayor Lee, Neighborhoods, Panhandle, Parking, Pedestrian Safety, Punks on Bikes, Traffic in SF